 Complete with a grand king-size bed, marshmallow duvet and a fantastically modern bathroom, lazing around is totally guilt-free here!
 This unique cottage boasts a wood burner, a traditional Aga, thick stone walls and exposed oak beams – a truly magical hideaway.

 Escape to the great outdoors and place yourself among the wonderful Welsh wilderness.
 This utterly adorable yurt is superbly positioned to sit back, relax and soak up the stunning views surrounding you.
-Blessed with big and beautifully blue skies, days filled with birdsong and butterflies, you can be assured total tranquillity and a perfectly peaceful stay during your romantic holiday in Wales .
+Blessed with big, beautiful, blue skies and days filled with birdsong and butterflies, you can be assured total tranquillity and a perfectly peaceful stay during your romantic holiday in Wales .

 The Hot Tub Hideaway